chtoucas/Narvalo.NET/Issues.md

   specified.
 DummyGeneratedVersion is defined in Narvalo.Samples.targets but it shouldn't.
 Cleanup of Make.CustomAfter.targets required.
 - Improvement: Move custom properties to {AssemblyName}.props.
-- Improvement: Some projects don't have an {AssemblyName}.Version.props.
 - Enhancement: Copy non retail packages to the local NuGet server.

 Miscs: